 These same layout related options are also available through Qt Designer's main menu under the

 Form menu and through the form's context menu, so you can choose the one you like better.

 Now we have the theory out of the way, we can put these layouts into practise.
 In the next few sections, we'll be using Qt Designer to lay out the widgets on our forms and build nice and elegant GUIs for your desktop applications.
 But before we start experimenting with the different layout managers that Qt offers, we're first going to create a custom widget to visualize the layouts as we go through this tutorial.

-The completed .ui file is can be downloaded here if you would like to skip this step.
+The completed .ui file can be downloaded below if you would like to skip this step.